bpype/blender-studio-pipeline/docs/gentoo/td/maintaince.md

 ### How to update to specific version?
-In some cases, users may want to specify what version of an add-on to deploy into the `/shared/software/addons` folder.
+In some cases, users may want to specify what version of an add-on to deploy.
 Users can accomplish this using `eclass` variables found in the [Gentoo Devmanual](https://devmanual.gentoo.org/eclass-reference/git-r3.eclass/index.html#:~:text=more%20creative%20ways.-,EGIT_BRANCH,-The%20branch%20name).
 - Run `EGIT_COMMIT=<hash> emerge {package-name}` to update to a specific commit
 - Run `EGIT_BRANCH=<branch> emerge {package-name}` to update to a specific branch
 - Run `EGIT_COMMIT=<hash> EGIT_BRANCH=<branch> emerge {package-name}` to update to a specific commit with in a specific branch